skoleapp/skole-frontend/README.md

-# react-components
+# skole-backend

-Repository for react apps & components
+Repository for the backend